Remembering our teacher and dear friend, Juliana Centner. You are often in our minds and forever in our hearts.

 Claudia teaches with emphasis on correct alignment and creating a balance between flexibility and strength.
 She has a hands on gentle touch approach to help guide you into a safe alignment or suggestions for deepening awareness with movement and breath.
 Based on the natural principles of gravity and breath she wants to inspire you to release and ground into the earth while allowing the spine to lengthen and become spacious.

-Although more well known for her work with children, Alexandra Langstaff has also led programs for adult learners for skiing, dancing and yoga.
+Although perhaps more well known for creative movement with children, Alexandra Langstaff has led programs for adult learners for skiing, dancing and yoga for decades.
 (Not all at the same time!)
-Because of her patient and playful teaching style plus an interest and knowledge about bodies in motion she provides a relaxed and safe learning environment.
+Because of her patient and playful teaching style plus an interest and knowledge about bodies in motion she provides a relaxed, safe, fun and conscientious learning environment.

 Alexandra has a Bachelor of Science degree in Early Childhood Education, a Masters degree in Creativity Studies and spent 20 years in the international ski industry developing training materials for instructors.
 She has had the opportunity to direct, choreograph and perform with her own dance company, “Soulspeak”, as well as many other regional and international companies and groups.
 Her “Hullabaloo Danceshop” classes, workshops, products and presentations have been spotted globally.